EdgeFirstAI/documentation/docs/models/fusion/deployment/raivin.md

-# Deploying in the Raivin
+# Deploying to the Raivin

 Now that you have [validated your Fusion model](../validation.md), this page will provide a walk-through for deploying Fusion models in a [Raivin Platform](../../../platforms/index.md).
 This page will showcase two types of deployments.